Permaculture Design Course

-Participants will be provided with access to an online portal with resources as well as a resource folder and permaculture textbook.
+Participants will be provided with access to an online portal with resources as well as a resource folder and permaculture principles booklet.
 There is an expectation of attendance to all sessions for completion of the certificate.
 Where classes are missed they can be made up in another course stream.

 Be prepared for classroom work and work in the field.
 Excursions will be in the course schedule and participants will need to be dressed in outdoor gear to protect against the weather.